 What results should websites get?
 It depends on the kind of website you have and what it was designed for.
-For instance:

 - Blog – a single author, content-heavy, personalized website that gets traffic which has to be monetized accordingly.
 The way you judge the success of a blog is by just how much the blog makes based on the monetization method(s) it chooses.

 For instance, a blog or an online magazine could very well be a way to promote affiliate programs.
 Or you could have specialist websites such as a classified site, a real estate listings site, a job board, etc.

 First, we need to take a few things off the table (because I still see several small business owners requesting quotes for this).

 - If you don’t want anything to do with complicated setup, maintenance, and other work for your business: choose easy-to-use website builders such as Strikingly, Mozello, Weebly, Wix, and more.
 Strikingly, for instance, allows you create websites in the time it takes for you to read this.
 Plus, you get the basics covered (hosting that can scale, a blog feature (and you should blog with a publishing velocity) and other features.

 - If you want to take the WordPress route, you need a firm and reliable infrastructure for your websites to live on (Cheap hosting costs you more money than you think).
 The best hosting options are Flywheel, WPEngine, Kinsta, Cloudways, and 10Web (you also get 22+ premium plugins and services along with your hosting).
 Some of these are the best platforms for your website to be reliable and fast.